-Lindsay Schlemmer is Adjunct Professor of Cello at The College of Saint Benedict & Saint John's University.
+Lindsay Schlemmer is Adjunct Professor of Cello at the College of Saint Benedict and Saint John’s University.
 She is also Executive Director and Cello Faculty for the Saint Mary’s University String Festival.
 She has served on the Thursday Musical Board as Educational Outreach Chair since 2018 and maintains a full private studio out of her home in South Minneapolis.

 Passionate about chamber music, Lindsay is a founding member of the Meadowlark String Quartet, an artistic partner of Saint Mary’s University in Winona and the former resident quartet of the Southwest Minnesota Orchestra.
 The quartet performs in a variety of concert settings from classrooms and public libraries, to traditional concert halls around the Twin Cities and across the state of Minnesota.

 In 2013, Lindsay co-founded the Southwest Minnesota String Festival, overseeing and executing its growth from a weeklong camp to the ten-day intensive that is the Saint Mary’s University String Festival today.
 The festival gives students the opportunity to learn chamber music, participate in masterclasses, attend Minnesota Beethoven Festival Concerts, and perform a final concert with the guidance of the Meadowlark Quartet and other faculty.

 In 2019, she received a scholarship to attend the Twin Cities Baroque Instrumental Program to broaden her knowledge of historically informed performance practice.